Furnace Repair Checklist

 - Turn off your heating system.

 - Take out the filter and hold it up to the light.
 If you can’t view light through it, use a new one.

 - Put in the new filter with the arrow motioning toward the furnace to prevent damage.

-Flat filters need to be replaced monthly, while pleated filters should work somewhere in the vicinity of three months.
-You could also use a washable filter that will work for about 10 years.
+Flat filters need to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you might have to change your filter more frequently.

 To make the procedure go more quickly in the future, use a permanent marker on your heating system outside or ductwork to indicate the airflow direction and filter size.